alan-turing-institute/DTBase/DeveloperDocs.md

 The backend API is a flask app that provides REST API endpoints to facilitate reading and writing to the database.

+1. Your IP Address must be whitelisted on Azure.
+Ask one of the developers to help with this.
-1. Navigate to the directory `dtbase/backend` and Run the command `./run.sh`.
+2. Navigate to the directory `dtbase/backend` and Run the command `./run.sh`.

 You should then have the flask app listening on `http://localhost:5000` and be able to send HTTP requests to it.
 See the [API docs](dtbase/backend/README.md) for details.